 It is also called Congestive Cardiac Failure (CCF/CHF) occurs when the heart is unable to pump adequate blood into the arteries, and the backlog of blood leads to congestion and backpressure into the lungs and the veins.

 Sometimes defects may be present from birth (Congenital Heart Defects) and can also progress to cardiac failure.

 It is also called sudden cardiac death.
 It implies that the heart has stopped pumping blood.

-Cardiac arrest is always the final cause of death in patients with heart diseases like heart attack, heart failure or electric rhythm disturbances.
+Cardiac arrest is always the final cause of death in patients with cardiac diseases like myocardial infarction, heart failure or electric rhythm disturbances.
 It is also the ultimate cause of death in drowning, electrocution, poisoning/drug overdose, as well as massive – injuries, blood loss, and infections (causing shock).

-One should perform a CPR (Cardio-Pulmonary Resuscitation) which should be ideally initiated within 2-5 minutes in a person with cardiac arrest.
-This can help restart the pumping action of the heart and revive the patient while emergency services are on their way.
+One should perform CPR (Cardio-Pulmonary Resuscitation) which should be ideally initiated within 2-5 minutes in a person with cardiac arrest.
+This can help restart the cardiac pumping action and revive the patient while emergency services are on their way.
 After 6-8 minutes, permanent brain damage is inevitable with patients often going into a coma.
 After 10 minutes, the chances of survival are extremely low.